connorshea/mdn-compat-data-explorer/README.md

 [![Build Status](https://travis-ci.org/connorshea/mdn-compat-data-explorer.svg?branch=master)](https://travis-ci.org/connorshea/mdn-compat-data-explorer)

-This is a Rails app that lets the user explore the browser compatibility data that MDN is collecting in [the `mdn-browser-compat-data` repo](https://github.com/mdn/browser-compat-data).
+This is a Rails app that lets the user explore the browser compatibility data that MDN is collecting in [the `browser-compat-data` repo](https://github.com/mdn/browser-compat-data).

-Some ideas:

-- See a list of features supported per-browser.
-- Pie charts showing the status of features per browser, e.g. "40% of features are listed as supported in Chrome, 40% are listed as unsupported, and 20% are unknown".

 ## Development
 ### Running the application locally